beh-gis/beh-gis.github.com/data.markdown

 **[Download US Census Data to JSON via the BEH Census Data API Download Tool](http://beh-gis.github.io/pages/census_api)**

+This tool is only available for the following Census Geography levels:

+* Census Tract

-This tool is currently in development so please <a href="mailto:dms2203@cumc.columbia.edu?Subject=BEH-GIS%20Census%20Data%20API%20Download%20Tool%20Bug%20Alert" target="_top">report bugs or issues.</a>
+**Note:** This tool is currently in development so please <a href="mailto:dms2203@cumc.columbia.edu?Subject=BEH-GIS%20Census%20Data%20API%20Download%20Tool%20Bug%20Alert" target="_top">report bugs or issues.</a>

 [Top](#top)